The Unbearable Submissive Ego of “Domme Songs”

 Thus, as a dominant there’s both the stuff that falls into the cluster of femdom gaze (itself not universal but more likely to be closer to the mark) and stuff about someone who is ostensibly me but more about a sub gaze.
 However the inverse follows that subs have stuff for/about them and also stuff for people ostensibly into them.

-And thus, waving one’s hand at the stuff that caters to the presumed needs of sub men as invalid also oversimplifies.
+And thus, waving one’s hand at the stuff that caters to the presumed needs of sub men and calling it all invalid also oversimplifies.
 At the same time, these don’t exist in a vacuum, so a buck-stops-with-the-dominant approach still opens up all sorts of second guessing about authenticity.
-For example, the idea of a “Mistress” is neither a pure creation of subs and their fantasies nor dominants in their self expression.
-And additional tension exists that there’s a vertical loop as well, since subs and dominants find meaning within their respective identity as well.
+For example, the idea/archetype of a “Mistress” is neither a pure creation of subs and their fantasies nor dominants in their self expression.
+And additional tension exists that there’s a vertical loop as well, since subs and dominants can find meaning within their respective identity and its stereotypes.
+The dominant is not obligated to dress like something vaguely dominatrix shaped, but those norms are also informed by cultural trends in what we collectively think power looks like and is communicated.
+For someone who identifies as a dominant a very high heel might be a symbol of feminine status or an instrument of bondage.
+Fuzzy slippers are a great aesthetic alternative until the day a sub (or even another domme) tells you that you can’t be dominant in high heels.

 Kinky, Queer, Feminist and Poly Dracula, and It’s (Mis)readings